Character Reference Letters

 - Submitting more letters than necessary does not always help.

-- Letters from high-status people fail unless writer truly speaks about the defendant’s character.
+- Letters from high-status people fail unless the writer truly speaks about the defendant’s character.

 - Form or template letters may do more harm than good.